Assessing & Managing Risk

 As a result of the DoS, Directorate of Defense Trade Controls (DDTC) provisos, Special Export Controls (SEC) might be required.
 SECs apply to technical assistance and may require review of technical data exported in pre-launch, launch, and post-launch activities.
 DoD Monitoring requirements may also be imposed and are dictated by law.
 There are three possible provisos for SECs (each having multiple variations) that could be added to an export license:

 - A Technology Transfer Control Plan (TTCP) Proviso, ensuring that companies develop and maintain a TTCP throughout the life of the license.
-This TTCP will need to be approved by DTSA/TDS, via Spacelink
+This TTCP will need to be approved by DTSA/MUS, via Spacelink.

-- A Data Review Proviso, requiring technical data to be reviewed by DTSA/TDS, prior to export.
+- A Data Review Proviso, requiring technical data to be reviewed by DTSA/MUS, prior to export.
 This is accomplished via Spacelink.

-- Physical Monitoring of Technical Interchanges Proviso, requiring a DTSA/TDS monitor to be present as an observer at all technical interchanges associated with the export license, unless otherwise waived.
-This proviso will dictate that DTSA “MUST monitor”, indicating a mandatory/reimbursable program, or that DTSA has a “right to monitor”, indicating a discretionary/non-reimbursable program.
+- Physical Monitoring of Technical Interchanges Proviso, requiring a DTSA/MUS monitor to be present as an observer at all technical interchanges associated with the export license, unless otherwise waived.
+This proviso will dictate that DTSA "MUST monitor", indicating a mandatory/reimbursable program, or that DTSA has a "right to monitor", indicating a discretionary/non-reimbursable program.

-After the DoS/DDTC approves the export request and applies the appropriate provisos to the authorization, industry is required to interact with DTSA/TDS to obtain access to Spacelink and receive cost estimates (when applicable) to reimburse DTSA’s costs of supporting the company’s program.
-TDS interacts with Industry to upload license files into Spacelink and in the development of TTCPs.
-Once DTSA/TDS approves the TTCP, it is uploaded into Spacelink and the company is authorized to export data and provide defense services and/or technology.
+After the DoS/DDTC approves the export request and applies the appropriate provisos to the authorization, industry is compelled to interact with DTSA/MUS to obtain access to Spacelink and receive cost estimates (when applicable) to reimburse ECD’s costs of supporting the company’s program.
+MUS interacts with Industry to upload license files into Spacelink and in the development of a TTCP.
+Once MUS approves the TTCP, it is uploaded into Spacelink and the company is authorized to export data and defense services.
 The TTCP defines how the technology will be protected from inappropriate transfers.

-Interactions between Industry and TDS may point to licensing issues which may require a proviso modification.
-This in turn leads to intra-departmental interactions through LD to obtain clarification and possible provisos reconsideration from the DTCC or DoC.
+Interactions between Industry and MUS may point to licensing issues which may require a proviso modification.
+This in turn leads to intra-departmental interactions through ECD to obtain clarification and possible provisos reconsideration from the DTCC.
 These export authorizations often lead to launches of U.S. spacecrafts or components on international launch vehicles.